Elucidating Galaxy Assembly Bias in SDSS: Galaxy Assembly Bias Constraint from SDSS

-Therefore, based on our fiducial SDSS analysis using the constrained simulation ELUCID, we obtain a stringent constraint of $\Qcen{=}-0.06^{+0.09}_{-0.09}$ and $\Qsat{=}0.08^{+0.11}_{-0.12}$, both consistent with having no assembly bias in the local Universe for the population of galaxies selected by $M_*{\geq}10^{10.2}\,h^{-2}\,M_\odot$, typical of galaxies in the SDSS Main Galaxy redshift survey.
+Therefore, based on our fiducial SDSS analysis using the constrained simulation ELUCID, we obtain a stringent marginalized 1D constraint of $\Qcen{=}-0.09^{+0.05}_{-0.06}$ and $\Qsat{=}0.09^{+0.13}_{-0.08}$, hinting at a significant detection of galaxy assembly bias at above $1\sigma$ level and close to $2\sigma$~(at least for the centrals).
+However, the marginalized 2D constraint on the $\Qcen$-$\Qsat$ plane~(red contours on the left panel of Figure \ref{fig:2panel_mstardata}) is consistent with having no assembly bias at $1\sigma$ and well within $2\sigma$.
+Given that there is still some residual impact of cosmic variance between ELUCID and SDSS that is not included in our uncertainties, our current fiducial constraint indicates no evidence for having a strong halo assembly bias in the local Universe for the population of galaxies selected by $M_*{\geq}10^{10.2}\,h^{-2}\,M_\odot$, typical of galaxies in the SDSS Main Galaxy redshift survey.
 In Figure \ref{fig:best_fit} we show the comparison between the overdensity-dependent cross-correlation functions predicted by our best-fitting model with ELUCID~(coloured curves) and the data~(circles with errorbars).
 The inset panel shows the comparison for the PDF of galaxy overdensity.
-The best-fitting prediction yields a value of $\chi^2 / \mathrm{d.o.f.} {=} 116.83/114$, indicating an excellent goodness of fit to the data, with each of the observables well described at all scales.
+The best-fitting prediction yields a value of $\chi^2 / \mathrm{d.o.f.} {=} 134.95/114$, indicating a satisfactory goodness of fit to the data, with each of the observables well described at all scales.
 This is an impressive testament to the ability of the combination of our HOD model and the ELUCID reconstruction to describe the distribution and clustering of galaxies in the local Universe, without the need to invoke any strong galaxy assembly bias effect.
-Previous successes of HOD models in reproducing the global $w_p(r_p)$ and 1-point PDF did not guarantee success in reproducing the observed correlation functions of galaxies in $\delta_g^8$ quintiles, which provide a much more detailed characterization of environment-dependent clustering.
+Previous successes of HOD models in reproducing the global $w_p(r_p)$ and 1-point PDF did not guarantee success in reproducing the observed correlation functions of galaxies in $N_g^8$ quintiles, which provide a much more detailed characterization of environment-dependent clustering.